 You can invoice via PayPal but because of fees, I try to avoid it as much as possible.
 Even if the fees are being charged to the client – that’s just money they can’t use to run the business that keeps me paid.
 So I don’t like anyone having to pay hefty fees.

 Keep Track of the Work You’ve Done

-Be organized.
+The first of our invoicing tips is to be organized.
 Saying you’re not organized is not an excuse.

 Keep track of the work you’ve done and everything it entailed.
 This means keeping tack of the exact type of work, when it was submitted, who to invoice, when to invoice, what format to invoice, etc. Successful freelancers are organized.

 Gotta love the cloud.
 By keeping everything in a cloud, your documents will remain secure and will be location independent (like many freelancers want to become).
 This is handy since you can access your documents anywhere there’s an internet connection – no matter the actual machine you’re using.
 You can of course store the documents locally as well.

 PayPal, for Better or Worse, Is Usually the Best Option

 I’ve spent many-a-moons trying to find a global alternative to PayPal.
 There are some.
 But most clients want to stick with ol’ reliable – PayPal.
 The last thing you want to do is make a client irritated during the final stretch.
 So PayPal is usually what everyone uses.
 It’s okay.
 Just expensive.
 And kind of frustrating that it hasn’t been replaced by a faster, cheaper system.
 The payment world needs a shakeup in this regard.

 Know When to Invoice